Bariloche vs. Queenstown: The World's Two Best Lake-and-Mountain Towns Compared

 Choose Bariloche if: You want European-quality scenery at South American prices.
 You love chocolate, craft beer, and steak.
 You want to hike to mountain refuges and drive scenic lakeside roads.
 You're comfortable with some language barriers (Spanish is essential outside tourist areas).

 Choose Queenstown if: You want adrenaline activities (bungee, skydiving, jet boats).
 You want easy English accessibility.
-You're combining with a broader New Zealand trip.
+You're combining it with a broader New Zealand trip.
 You don't mind paying a premium for convenience and infrastructure.